isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 There is no list of pre-approved hotels for SHN.
 If you wish to serve your SHN in a hotel, you may do so in a hotel of your choice.
 Please indicate to the properties you approach that you/your employee will be serving SHN.

+#### 34. If I am feeling unwell during my SHN period, who can I contact to receive medical attention?

+To obtain emergency medical treatment or other medical treatment that is of a pressing nature (e.g. cardiac arrest, active seizures, breathlessness, major traumas, stroke, etc), please call 995 directly for assistance.

+For all other non-emergency medical needs (such as cough, fever, runny nose, or follow-up visits for chronic conditions, refilling of prescriptions, etc.), you may contact your employer, or your Singapore employment agency.

+If you are feeling unwell on the day of your COVID-19 PCR swab appointment, <u><b>do not proceed to the appointed test site</b></u>, and seek the appropriate medical attention via the above-mentioned means.

 ### **Health Measures**

-#### 34. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?
+#### 35. Are there any materials I can disseminate to my employees to prepare them for their SHN and COVID-19 test in Singapore?

 For more information on the SHN guidelines in Singapore, you may refer to <https://www.mom.gov.sg/covid-19/frequently-asked-questions/loa-shn-matters>.

 ### **Testing Arrangements**

-#### 35. What is the procedure for the COVID-19 PCR test and how long will it take?
+#### 36. What is the procedure for the COVID-19 PCR test and how long will it take?

 There will be four stations at the COVID-19 PCR test site, comprising (i) holding area, (ii) registration, (iii) swabbing and (iv) discharge.
 The entire process from the first to last station will take approximately an hour, while the COVID-19 PCR test itself will take approximately 6 minutes.

-#### 36. How is the COVID-19 PCR test appointment arranged, and who will be informed of the appointment details?
+#### 37. How is the COVID-19 PCR test appointment arranged, and who will be informed of the appointment details?

 Your employee is required to undergo a COVID-19 PCR test on the 5th day of his/her SHN period.
 An SMS message and email notification will be sent to the employer/employee by the 3rd day of the employee’s SHN period.
 The notification will indicate the employee’s test date, time of test and designated test site for the COVID-19 PCR test.
 Employers are then expected to inform their employees of the appointment details.

 If the employee/employer does not receive a notification containing the details of the employee’s COVID-19 PCR test date, time and designated test site <u>by the 3rd day</u> of the employee’s SHN period, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN, as well as your mobile number.

-#### 37. My employee is unable to go for his/her COVID-19 test on the scheduled date.
+#### 38. My employee is unable to go for his/her COVID-19 test on the scheduled date.
 Who can I contact to reschedule a new swab appointment?

 The employee is expected to strictly adhere to his/her appointment timing for his/her COVID-19 PCR test.
 It will be a breach of the Infectious Disease Act if he/she does not undergo the COVID-19 PCR test.
 Please note that the employee can only exit his/her SHN if the test result is negative, whichever is later.

-#### 38. Can I go for my COVID-19 PCR test at a different time slot?
+#### 39. Can I go for my COVID-19 PCR test at a different time slot?

 No. You are required to turn up at the COVID-19 PCR test site at your assigned timeslot.

-#### 39. If I have done a swab test/recovered from COVID-19 in the past, do I still need to do a test in Singapore?
+#### 40. If I have done a swab test/recovered from COVID-19 in the past, do I still need to do a test in Singapore?

 All PCA travellers are required to follow existing COVID-19 PCR test and SHN procedures, unless advised otherwise.
 We will only notify travellers who qualify for exemptions within 3 days from their entry into Singapore.

-#### 40. If I am unable to do the nasal COVID-19 PCR test due to certain medical conditions (i.e. frequent nose bleeds, operations on face or nose area, tumours or cancers of the nose or throat area, facial or skull fractures), can I inform anybody before I am scheduled for the COVID-19 PCR test?
+#### 41. If I am unable to do the nasal COVID-19 PCR test due to certain medical conditions (i.e. frequent nose bleeds, operations on face or nose area, tumours or cancers of the nose or throat area, facial or skull fractures), can I inform anybody before I am scheduled for the COVID-19 PCR test?

 Please drop us an email at <COVID_SafeTravelAppeals@mti.gov.sg>, before entry into Singapore, indicating the medical condition and the following employee particulars:
 1. Name